MAYORS NEIGHBORHOOD CULTURAL VITALITY GRANT

 - To Provide rigorous, professional-caliber arts training opportunities for young people;

 - To contribute to the development of equitable sustainable partnerships and collaborations across the community.
-To learn more about the program and program eligibility attend an upcoming information session.

 Guidelines and Application